 An individual who is seeking a concession as a dependent child, spouse or partner of someone who is receiving a specified Commonwealth benefit or allowance must provide documentary evidence that Centrelink recognises the individual as a dependant.

-30. Fee exemption eligibility

-Aboriginal and Torres Strait Islander Students
+Fee Exemption Eligibility - Aboriginal and Torres Strait Islander Students

 Australian Aboriginal and Torres Strait Islander students can prove their status and eligibility for a fee exemption through descent, self-identification and community identification.
 Students will need to declare their status and be able to provide documentary evidence of community identification, if required.

-31. Students with a disability
+Fee Exemption Eligibility - Students with a disability

 If you wish to seek a fee exemption on the basis of disability, you will need to provide: